 An Interview with Erin Gibson

-On September 4th, a new book by writer, comedian, and podcaster Erin Gibson hits the shelves: "Feminasty: The Complicated Woman's Guide to Surviving the Patriarchy Without Drinking Herself to Death."
-We can't wait to read it so, to get ready, we had a few questions for the author.
+On September 4th, a new book by writer, comedian, and podcaster Erin Gibson hit the shelves: "Feminasty: The Complicated Woman's Guide to Surviving the Patriarchy Without Drinking Herself to Death."
+We couldn't wait to read it so, to get ready, we had a few questions for the author.
 Here's what she had to say!

 Hi Erin!
 Thank you so much for your time today.
 We are huge fans of your work, especially your podcast “Throwing Shade”!